simstoica/nmr_meta_parser/README.md

   --analyse-localy ANALYSE_LOCALY
-                        Use to investigate the metadata on the local folder.If set to y, the system will only analyse the metadata locally without looking at any irods environment (default: n)
+                        Use to investigate the metadata on the local folder.If set to y, the system will only analyse the metadata locally without looking at any irods environment (default: n) --log-files-location LOG_FILES_LOCATION
+                        Location on disk where the log files will be stored.
+                        If no value is specifed, the log files will be written in the main script folder.Warning: the location must exist and will not be created (default: script directory)

 ```
 When both the `--irods-env-file` and `--irods-auth-file` are empty, the script will automatically select the current active irods connection.
 Alternatively, one can provide a corresponding pair `--irods-env-file` and `--irods-auth-file`